hatehooman/E2ERetailBanking/README.md

 In this project we will do
 -----------------
 1. Change Data Capture (CDC)
-2. Analysis
+2. Build Data Warehouse
-3. Dashboard Report
+3. Analysis and Modeling Training

 Technologies
 ----------------